 Skade's torture of Clavain.
 Made worse by the fact that first, he voluntarily stops his neural implants from blocking the pain; second, that it is not described—the story picks up afterwards; and third, that Skade made Scorpio, who had become close to Clavain, carry out the torture just so she could enjoy it more.

 In The Prefect, some simulations of people killed in an attack on a space habitat are infected with a virus that deletes them in the course of the subsequent investigation.
 They can feel themselves being deleted.

 Also in The Prefect, the VTs—"Voluntary Tyrannies".
 Because the conditions on such habitats arose out of democratically-decided rules by that habitat's inhabitants, the Panoply is powerless to effect any changes.

 Hell Five deserves special mention, being that it's completely normal except for the fact that one citizen selected at random to be tortured to death in front of cameras.
 When he dies, repeat.

 Arguably, the Greenfly, what with their "use-any-available-material-to-make-green-stars" mentality.
 Additional level of dread added by fact that even Nestbuilders weapon not able to defeat them.
-And implication that they destroy our universe in far future.
+And implication that they will destroy our universe in far future.